-Welcome to IJS program!
-We offer sailing lessons to ALL!
-Ages 8 and up.
-We are located at Ipswich Bay Yacht Club and sail in beautiful Ipswich Bay and Plum Island Sound.
+Welcome to the IJS program!
+We offer sailing lessons to all youth ages 8 to 16.
+We are located at Ipswich Bay Yacht Club and sail in beautiful Plum Island Sound.

-Small boat sailing curricula and instruction, at its best, is done through a rich blend of classroom study and practical experience.
-By learning to sail a small boat with a US Sailing-certified instructor, students will have the opportunity to learn the skills and gain the knowledge needed to build confidence in their ability to sail a small boat well and safely.
-While the program is primarily designed to give students experience on the water, each day students will be offered engaging classroom instruction and hands-on activities that bring life to a variety of topics associated with small boat seamanship and safety.
-These topics will include knots and splices, techniques for small boat handling, understanding tides and tidal current, weather for the sailor, interpretation and use of the nautical chart, docking techniques and rules of the road for boating safety.
+Ipswich Junior Sailing offers students ages 8 to 16 an introductory experience in the nautical skills associated with sailing a small boat safely.
+Through this experience, sailors will have the opportunity to learn the skills and gain the knowledge needed to build confidence in their ability to sail a small boat through the water.
+The IJS sailing program is primarily designed to provide an integrated experience both on water and land.
+As such, each session will offer engaging shore-and water-based instruction and hands-on activities that bring life to a topic related to small boat seamanship and safety.
+These topics may include tying knots, techniques for small boat handling, understanding tides and tidal current, weather for the sailor, interpretation and use of the nautical chart, the physics of sailing and rules of the road for boating safety.

-Students enrolled in the program are organized into one of four groups depending on age and experience.
-Beginner Optis is for younger, new sailors while Advanced Optis is for younger sailors who have met Beginner Optis skills.
+Students enrolled in the program are organized into one of four groups depending on their age and experience.
+Beginner Optis is for younger, new sailors, while Advanced Optis is for younger sailors who have mastered Beginner Opti skills.
 Older, more experienced sailors generally sail in 420s and are organized into Beginner 420 and Advanced 420 groups as appropriate.
 Race training and opportunity to race in local area regattas is offered to advanced sailors.
-The size of each group varies depending on enrollment numbers and student profile but in general total Opti numbers can run from 10-18 sailors and 420 sailors can number about 12 on any given week.
-Each group will have one lead instructor and one to two apprentice instructors.
-Instructors will remain with their group during the program and help them learn the skills and concepts contained in the curriculum.
-Students can expect to have thoughtful mix of shoreside instruction and on the water experience throughout the course.
+The size of each group varies depending on enrollment numbers and student profile but in general total Opti numbers can run from 10-15 sailors and 420 sailors can number about 10-12 on any given week.
+Each group will have one lead senior instructor and one to two junior instructors or apprentice instructors.
+Instructors will remain with their group during the program and help them learn the skills and concepts.
+Students can expect to have a thoughtful mix of shoreside instruction and on the water experience throughout the course.

 Curriculum and Instructional Resources

-Ipswich Junior Sailing, Inc. is a 501©(3) non-profit organization and admits students of any race, color, religion, or national origin…scholarships are also available.
+Ipswich Junior Sailing, Inc. is a 501(c)(3) non-profit organization and admits students of any race, color, religion, or national origin.
+Scholarships are also available.

-Full payment and signed waiver is required with each application (if a class is full and alternatives are not available fees are refundable).
+Full payment and a signed waiver are required with each application.
+Refunds are not honored, and all payments are final.

-All on the water activities are patrolled by 5 “chase” boats operated by a US Sailing Certified Instructor and apprentices.
-These boats consist of a 17’ Bristol Runabout, two 16’ Inflatable boats (Ribcraft and a Zodiac) and a two 16’ Carolina Skiffs.
+All on the water activities are patrolled by 5 safety boats operated by a US Sailing Certified Instructor and apprentices.
+Our fleet includes of a 17’ Bristol Skiff, a 16’ Carolina Skiff and three inflatable boats (16′ Ribcraft, 16′ Zodiac, and 14′ Zodiac)

 The Ipswich Bay Harbormaster’s Boat patrols the area.

-There is a participation fee for the Race Team members who attend Marblehead Junior Race Week and parent participation is required.
+There is a participation fee of $435 for the Race Team members who attend Marblehead Junior Race Week and parent participation is required.

 IJS Race Team members can: